SparkPost/support-docs/support/tech-resources/enabling-https-engagement-tracking-on-sparkpost.md

         ![](media/enabling-https-engagement-tracking-on-sparkpost/cloudfront_cnames.png)

     * Under Distribution Settings, for "SSL Certificate", select **Custom SSL Certificate** - Upload certificates as needed.
-If instead, you want to have AWS create a certificate within AWS, leave this set at "Default" and leave the Alternate DomainNames field blank until your [domain is routed](#cname).

         ![](media/enabling-https-engagement-tracking-on-sparkpost/cloudfront_custom_ssl_cert.png)

+        > If you want to have AWS create a new certificate within AWS instead of importing an existing one, leave this set at "Default" and the Alternate Domain Names field blank for the time being.

     * At the bottom of the page, press **Create Distribution**.
 This returns you to the main CloudFront Distributions list.